Inspiration doesn’t always hit when you need it.

 How do you know if your ads are working?

 Seems like an obvious question with an even more obvious answer, right?
 Return on ad spend (ROAS).
-Unfortunately, ROAS is the end result of an ad — the final step in a customer’s journey.
+Unfortunately, ROAS is the end result of an ad — the final step in a customer’s journey — but it doesn't tell you much about the ad itself.

 Instead, let me introduce you to AIDA: attention, interest, desire, and action.

-AIDA gives you an analytical framework for the different stages your ad need to take customers through: i.e., the funnel.
-It’s one of the core principle we use as a Facebook advertising agency to identify and solve problems.
+AIDA gives you an analytical framework for the different stages your ad needs to take customers through: i.e., the funnel.
+It’s one of the core principles we use as a Facebook advertising agency to identify and solve problems.

-The goal is to evaluating and then improving the steps everyone must take to get to ROAS:
+The goal is to evaluate and improve the steps everyone must take to get to ROAS:

 At the very top, we have attention.